lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 ### Attestation: SPIRE Agent Attestation Request

 3. **SPIRE Agent Initiates Attestation**
-   - The SPIRE Agent initiates attestation by opening a gRPC stream to the SPIRE Server
+   - The SPIRE Agent initiates attestation by opening a gRPC stream to the SPIRE Server over **standard TLS** (TLS 1.2/1.3)
+   - The gRPC connection uses standard TLS for transport security (server authentication only)
    - The SPIRE Server sends a challenge nonce to the agent
-   - The agent must prove its identity using TPM-based attestation
+   - The agent must prove its identity using TPM-based attestation (SovereignAttestation message)
+   - **Note**: The initial gRPC connection uses standard TLS, not mTLS - the TPM App Key is used for attestation proof, not TLS client authentication

 4. **SPIRE Agent Requests App Key Information**
    - The SPIRE Agent sends a POST request to `/get-app-key` endpoint on the SPIRE Agent TPM Plugin Server (sidecar) via UDS